michaelkotelnikov/ssync/README.md

 **--start_date** - Used to indicate from which date the incremental sync should be taken from.
 For example - 2021-05-25T12:00:00Z (YYYY-MM-DDTHH:MM:SSZ)

-**export_dir** - The directory in which the export will be saved.
+**--export_dir** - The directory in which the export will be saved.
 The directory will be created if not present.

-**organization_id** - The ID of the organization that contains the repositories.
+**--organization_id** - The ID of the organization that contains the repositories.
 The ID can be taken from the next command - `<satellite-server> $ hammer repository list`

-**csv_file** - The CSV files that is going to be used by the tool.
+**--csv_file** - The CSV files that is going to be used by the tool.
 The CSV file will contain information regarding the exported repositories.

 For example, in order to incrementally sync all the changes in the repositories mentioned in [satellite.csv](./satellite.csv) since the 25th of May 2021.
 And place the exported archive into the `/tmp/export` directory, you should run the next commands -